MDAnalysis/MDAnalysis.github.io/_posts/2021-04-09-prace-workshop.md

 * Advanced functionality such as universe construction and transformations

 The workshop is aimed at users in academia and industry who are already familiar with Python and molecular dynamics.
-As many people may have different levels of experience with MDAnalysis, each session is separate.
+As many people may have different levels of experience with MDAnalysis, we will have independent sessions ranging from introductory to advanced use.
+MDAnalysis developers will be present to help you during practical portions of the sessions and to answer your questions about how to work productively with MDAnalysis.

 ## Register soon (places limited)